 - Increased Eye Pressure – Rubbing your eyes can cause an increase in eye pressure.
 For most patients, eye pressure returns to normal when they stop rubbing their eyes.
 For some people with certain eye conditions, an increase in eye pressure can be more serious, even sight threatening.

-To learn more about LASIK or to schedule a consultation with Dr. Rosenbaum, contact Rosenbaum Eye and Laser Center today at 517-393-2020 or website.
+To learn more about LASIK or to schedule a consultation with Our Doctors, contact Rosenbaum Eye and Laser Center today at 517-393-2020 or website.